mharen/mharen.github.io/blog/2011/2011-03-truncating-log-of-previously-replicated.md

 </blockquote>

 Yes, you simply enable replication long enough to clear the marker.
-This only takes a few seconds as it doesn’t actually generate a new snapshot or anything expensive like that. <strong>Now you’re free to truncate the log!</strong>
+This only takes a few seconds as it doesn’t actually generate a new snapshot or anything expensive like that. **Now you’re free to truncate the log!**